rastersoft/cronopete/README.md

 * ShowPreferences() : shows the preferences window
 * RestoreFiles() : shows the restore interface
 * RestoreFilesFromFolder(string folder) : shows the restore interface, setting it to show the specified folder.
 The folder can be passed as an URI (file:///...).
 This is useful for integration with file managers.
-* UnmoundBackupDisk : tries to unmount the backup disk.
+* UnmountBackupDisk : tries to unmount the backup disk.
 If it is not possible (because it is not mounted, or there is a backup in progress) it will return an error
+* SetStatus(boolean) : enables or disables the backup process

 ## CONTACTING THE AUTHOR